 Joel Suarez is a doctoral student in History at Princeton University.
 He received his BA in Government and Philosophy from the University of Texas at Austin and his MA in Human Rights Studies from Columbia University.
 His research interests include the history of capitalism, mass incarceration, and 19th and 20th century American political thought.

-Adam E. Gallagher Adam E. Gallagher is an independent media analyst and writer focusing on U.S. Foreign Policy in the Middle East and Afghanistan.
-He has a MA in International Relations from George Mason University and a BA in Political Science and Philosophy from Ohio Northern University.
+Adam E. Gallagher is an independent media analyst and writer focusing on U.S. Foreign Policy in the Middle East and Afghanistan.
+He has an MA in International Relations from George Mason University and a BA in Political Science and Philosophy from Ohio Northern University.
 His research interests largely focus on critical approaches to the study of international relations, U.S. foreign policy, social movements, nonviolent civil resistance, and philosophy in literature.
 His work has appeared in Capital & Class and Speckled Axe, among other publications, and he has written and spoken on Middle Eastern affairs for the Carnegie Endowment for International Peace and the Jerusalem Fund’s Palestine Center respectively.
 He can be followed on Twitter.

 Cherie Braden is a freelance editor and indexer, primarily of scholarly work.
 He received his BA in Philosophy and English from the University of North Carolina at Charlotte and is currently studying philosophy at Rutgers University.
 His interests include philosophy, chess, mechanical puzzles and puzzle-solving in general, cycling, choral singing, experimental explanatory poetry, popular science and other oversimplified abstractions, and consumer advocacy.